-Choosing to have a loft conversion is a great home improvement to expand your living space without the expense and hassle of finding a larger property, according to Mike Pritchard who runs a building company in St Albans.
+Choosing to have a loft conversion is a great home improvement to expand your living space without the expense and hassle of finding a larger property, according to Mike Pritchard who runs the company Chiswick Loft Specialists.
 Almost every house can be extended via a loft conversion, although the ease and convenience of this project depends on the construction of the property.

 There are many reasons why people choose to extend their property into their roof space.
 Often, growing families need an extra bedroom as they have more children, or sometimes families need more space if an elderly relative comes to live with them.
 Sometimes, couples like to expand into their roof space to make an attractive loft bedroom with en suite, and loft conversions also make a great study space.

 There are four major types of loft conversion:

 This method is popular as it usually does not require planning permission.
 In this type of project, the roof structure is not altered, but rooflights are fitted to give natural light to the room inside.
 This type of conversion is suitable if there is an adequate amount of headroom in the existing loft space.

 There are four types of dormer conversion which alter the look of a property from the outside.
 All give extra floor and headroom by building a protruding extension from the roof of the house.